robinsax/toolkit.js/README.md

 toolkit.js is an experimental JavaScript library tooled to support DOM manipulation and inspection, AJAX, object and array reflection, and JSX-compatable DOM templating.

-It is best enjoyed with CoffeeScript, but is equally suitable to pure JavaScript development.
+Although toolkit.js is written in CoffeeScript, it can be used for any form of JavaScript development.

 ##	Building from source